ghempton/ember-layout/README.md

 ### How It Works

 The `{{dynamicView}}` binds itself to the `content` property of its containg view.
-When the content property is set to a subclass of `Ember.View`, the dynamic view helper's contents will be replaced with the specified view.
+When the content property is set to a subclass of `Ember.View`, the dynamic view helper's contents will be replaced to reflect the new view.
+This property can be changed at any time.
 To use a different property, simply specify it as follows: `{{dynamicView propertyName}}`.

 ### Example Layout